Thunderschmidt/Walabot-3D-Cool-Tool/README.md

 ### How does it Work?
 #### Point Cloud
 The Walabot 3D Cool Tool lets the Walabot generate a *point cloud*.
 A point cloud is an array of "reflection intensities" of spatial points from a scan area in front of the Walabot.
-How big this scan area is and how densely it is filled with points can be exactly configured: A Walabot point cloud can contain just a handful of elements, or thousandw.
+How big this scan area is and how densely it is filled with points can be exactly configured: A Walabot point cloud can contain just a handful of elements, or thousands.
 The bigger the point cloud, the lower the frame rate.

-The maximal Area the Walabot can scan is a hemisphere of 10 meters radius in the direction of its antenna array.
-It can measure the reflection intensities of 100.000 points 2 or 3 times a second or a few thousand points up to 20 time a second.
-Its best range resolution is at one milimeter.
+The maximal scan area the Walabot can is a hemisphere of 10 meters radius in the direction of its antenna array.
+The Walabot can measure the reflection intensities of 100.000 points two or three times a second or some thousand points up to 20 times a second.
+Its finest range resolution is at 1 milimeter.

 The Walabot 3D Cool Tool takes the point cloud and displays it in 3D, each point inked in a color that represents its reflection intensity (heat map).